 “Nova’s Blade” is a young adult dystopian fiction book released in February of this year with a story that has something for people of all ages, and leaves readers on the edge of their seats while flipping through the pages.

-In a recent interview with The Hilltop, author Brandon Lawson, who uses the pen name Will Sci-fi, mentioned that he prefers to use his writing to create discussions about real life occurrences.
+In a recent interview with The Hilltop, author Will Sci-fi, who preferred to go by his alias, mentioned that he prefers to use his writing to create discussions about real life occurrences.

 “I like using fiction to bring awareness to reality, as opposed to just telling people about it.
-I can show them through a fictional lens, and that brings their attention to real life issues,” Lawson said.
+I can show them through a fictional lens, and that brings their attention to real-life issues,” Sci-fi said.

 “Nova’s Blade” is set in the distant future in a post-war society known as the Corporate States of America, where citizens must pay for subscriptions to receive public services such as treatment at hospitals or protection by law and law enforcement agencies.

 As global society has become more dependent on advanced technologies, the planet entered an intergalactic war.
 Political and governmental affairs have become increasingly influenced by the interests of commerce, and consequently, corporations have replaced nation-states within the global economy, and governments are administered by businesses.